Plymouth: AD Makepeace & Borrego Solar: 160 Tihonet Road: 50-acre strip mine, deforestation for solar

 In 2014, ADM applied to the Wareham Planning Board for site plan review to install Phase 1 of a 52 acre ground mounted solar project to be built by Borrego Solar.

-In 2014, Makepeace told the state environmental review office, Massachusetts Environmental Policy Act (MEPA) “The site will be cleared and graded to a level area ranging from approximately 64’ to 68’ above sea level” and MEPA repeated this in its MEPA Certificate.
+At the 160 Tihonet Road, Wareham site, in 2014, Makepeace told the state environmental review office, Massachusetts Environmental Policy Act (MEPA) “The site will be cleared and graded to a level area ranging from approximately 64’ to 68’ above sea level”.
+MEPA ignored the environmental impacts of changing the topography and removing groundwater protection.
+It blindly repeated this in its MEPA Certificate.
 Makepeace’s consultant Beals + Thomas said in the MEPA Environmental Notification Form: it is “anticipated that excavated earth material will be used in the vicinity of the site such that travel via town roads will be avoided.”
 Where did this actually go?
 How much was removed?

 Between 2014 and 2018, approximately 22 acres of the 52 acre site were cleared and the first phase of the Borrego solar project installed in approximately 2015.